ucsd-cse30-f17/pa5-public/README.md

 Of course, the binary we provide and the grades are fake (everyone has an 80% to start), and nothing really changes about your grade.

+## Getting Started

+Click [this link](https://classroom.github.com/a/UXMPAU_Y) to get the github classroom starter code.

 ## 1. Background

 Imagine that you're a less ethical student than I'm sure you actually are.
 You